-170,000 attendees swarmed San Francisco from over 83 countries to attend the 2018 Salesforce Dreamforce Conference – the most vibrant, busiest, and wildly innovative conference in the world of SaaS.
-This year, there was much buzz at the conference surrounding privacy, security, and compliance – as high profile privacy and security scandals such as the Facebook data privacy scandal has spurred new regulations and awareness about the way we handle, store, and transmit data in the cloud.
+Around 170,000 attendees swarmed San Francisco from over 83 countries to attend the 2018 Salesforce Dreamforce Conference – the most vibrant, busiest, and wildly innovative conference in the world of SaaS.
+This year, there were many privacy, compliance, and security takeaways from Dreamforce 2018 – as high-profile stories such as the Facebook data privacy scandal have spurred new regulations and awareness about the way we handle, store, and transmit data in the cloud.

 Throughout the week, Salesforce made several powerful announcements to customers, partners, and attendees.
 Perhaps the most headline-grabbing was the newest partnership between Apple and Salesforce, which brings together the Salesforce CRM platform and the Apple iOS platform to create new mobile apps for businesses.
 And Amazon Web Services announced its strategic alliance with Salesforce, highlighting product integrations that aim to help organizations secure, share, and synchronize data across AWS and Salesforce services.

 There were five common privacy and security themes that seemed to echo through the halls of the Moscone Center that revolved around the value of trust.
-For those who were able to attend the conference, here’s a handy summary – and for those who couldn’t make it, here’s the high points of what you missed.
+For those who were able to attend the conference, here’s a handy summary (and for those who couldn’t make it, the high points of what you missed).

 1. Trust Should Be Your No. 1 Business Value